 b.
 Stage 2: Learner Safety

 Learner safety is the second stage in the 4 stages of psychological safety.
-This stage focuses on the team members’ ability to ask questions, seek feedback, and learn from their experiences without fear of judgment, embarrassment, or punishment.
-When learners feel safe, they are more likely to engage in curiosity-driven behaviors, experiment with new ideas, and grow both personally and professionally.
+This stage focuses on team members’ ability to ask questions and seek feedback.
+They should learn from their experiences without fear of judgment, embarrassment, or punishment.

 c.
 Stage 3: Contributor Safety